nautilus-os/NautilusOS/README.md

 - [ ] Make tabs and stuff work
 - [ ] Search bar for start menu
 - [ ] Add helios as a seprate app
+- [ ] Search engine customization should apply to all browsers for enhanced user experince

 ---